 Kawai makes a wide line of digital pianos that incorporate beauty into a digital appearance.
 The various lines all feature top of the line sound technology to help give pianos a voice.
 They also feature USB connections to help make the most out of the music making ability of the pianos.

 A hybrid piano is a relatively new idea in the piano world.
 It connects the digital piano world with the acoustic piano world.
-Kawai offers 3 different hybrid pianos.
+Kawai offers three different hybrid pianos.

 Buying a piano can be difficult, there are a lot of different brands out there and then each brand has multiple models.
 That is why we formed this guide.
 Should you decide that you want a Kawai piano make sure that you take a look at our various Kawai product descriptions to get an idea for the individual piano.